7.1 Ethanol Production - General Information

 Back in Lesson 2, I included a chemistry tutorial on some of the basic constituents of fuels.
-In Lesson 7, we will be discussing the production of ethanol (CH3-CH2-OH) and butanol (CH3-CH2-CH2-CH2-OH) from starch and sugar.
+In this lesson, we will be discussing the production of ethanol (CH3-CH2-OH) and butanol (CH3-CH2-CH2-CH2-OH) from starch and sugar.
 Ethanol, or ethyl alcohol, is a chemical that is volatile, colorless, and flammable.
 It can be produced from petroleum via chemical transformation of ethylene, but it can also be produced by fermentation of glucose, using yeast or other microorganisms; current fuel ethanol plants make ethanol via fermentation.

 The basic formula for making ethanol from sugar glucose is as follows: